-- School must provide written notice to the parent/guardian or surrogate parent of the request for an expulsion hearing and the date of a Manifestation Determination Review (MDR) meeting, which must be held within 10 school days of the date of the decision to request the expulsion hearing or emergency placement.
-School must also provide parent/guardian/surrogate parent with a written copy of Illinois State Board of Education's Notice of Procedural Safeguards for Parents/Guardians of Students with Disabilities. - 2) At the MDR, the IEP/504 team must: - A. Determine whether the misconduct is a manifestation of the student's disability by reviewing all current and relevant information in the student's file, including the student's IEP/504 Plan, evaluation and diagnostic results, information from the parent/guardian, and teacher/staff observations of the student.
-The behavior is a manifestation of the student's disability if the team finds either or both of the following: - the conduct in question was caused by the student's disability or has a direct and substantial relationship to the student's disability; - 2) the conduct in question was the direct result of the school's failure to implement the student's IEP/504 Plan (which includes if the student did not consistently receive all services/supports in their IEP/504 Plan) - B. Review, and revise if necessary, the student's existing behavior intervention plan (BIP) or develop a functional behavior assessment (FBA) and BIP to address the behavior for which the student is being disciplined.
+2) The IEP team must:

+- A. Determine whether the misconduct is related to the student's disability by reviewing all current and relevant information, including evaluation and diagnostic results, information from the parent/guardian, observations of the student, and the student's IEP.
+The behavior is a manifestation of the student's disability if: - the conduct in question was caused by the student's disability or has a direct and substantial relationship to the student's disability; and/or - 2) the conduct in question was the direct result of the school's failure to implement the student's IEP. - B. Review, and revise if necessary, the student's existing behavior intervention plan or develop a functional behavior assessment and behavior intervention plan (FBA/BIP) to address the misconduct.
+The behavior intervention plan must address the misconduct for which the student is being disciplined.